karsynansari/Flatiron-Student-Productivity-App/README.md

 Users can:

--Upon page load, be able to see tasks due in five days -Upon visit to the ToDo route on the nav bar, be able to add new ToDo items with a due date, delete ToDo items, mark ToDo items as complete, and hide/show all ToDos.
+- Upon page load, be able to see tasks due in five days
+- Upon visit to the ToDo route on the nav bar, be able to add new ToDo items with a due date, delete ToDo items, mark ToDo items as complete, and hide/show all ToDos.
--Upon visit to the Notepad route on the nav bar, add a new note, delete a note, and view existing notes.
+- Upon visit to the Notepad route on the nav bar, add a new note, delete a note, and view existing notes.

 ## Future State

 Users will be able to:

--Upon page load, be able to see the current weather for their location with tailored reminders about how to change their study habits based on todays weather.
+- Upon page load, be able to see the current weather for their location with tailored reminders about how to change their study habits based on todays weather.
--Sort upcoming ToDos from nearest due to farthest due.
+- Sort upcoming ToDos from nearest due to farthest due.
--On ToDo page, mark each ToDo and as completed and be able to filter ToDos based on completed/incomplete status.
+- On ToDo page, mark each ToDo and as completed and be able to filter ToDos based on completed/incomplete status.

 ## How To Run